 10. Check out Santo domingo church and the installations outside

-Generally on my travels, I tend to avoid churches, purely for the reason that I grew up around churches in the UK and for me, they’re nothing special.
+Next up on my list of free things to do in Oaxaca is the city’s most beaut church.
+Generally, on my travels, I tend to avoid churches, purely because I grew up around churches in the UK, and for me, they’re nothing special.
 But Templo de Santo Domingo de Guzmán in Oaxaca is stunningly beautiful with its Baroque style.
 You’d be a fool to walk past it without going in.
-Mainly because it’s free!

 11. Cafe hop around Oaxaca